 Youth and Pony Racing

-The NSF focuses much of its efforts on supporting the next generation of participants in the sport of American jump racing.
+The TGSF focuses much of its efforts on supporting the next generation of participants in the sport of American jump racing.

-In 2013 NAPPA (North American Point-to- Point Association) closed its doors and passed along its mission to the NSF.
-With the guidance of U.S. Pony Racing to spearhead the initiatives, the NSF is helping junior racing gain increased popularity in the USA.
+In 2013 NAPPA (North American Point-to- Point Association) closed its doors and passed along its mission to the TGSF.
+With the guidance of U.S. Pony Racing to spearhead the initiatives, the TGSF is helping junior racing gain increased popularity in the USA.

-Your financial support helps pay for youth steeplechase camps, the sponsorship of some races such as the Pennsylvania Junior Hunt Cup and the promotion of junior and pony racing at key events, including the Maryland Horse Expo.
+Your financial support helps pay for youth steeplechase camps, domestic and international trips for young amateur riders, the sponsorship of some races such as the Pennsylvania Junior Hunt Cup and the promotion of junior and pony racing at key events, including the Maryland Horse Expo.

 More can be done with your continued gifts and guidance.
 Together, you can help junior and pony racing grow in the areas where it is already established and expand into other geographical areas.

-The NSF’s domestic trip commenced the following week in The Plains, VA, with five juniors introduced to steeplechase owners and jockeys and some of the top jump racing and flat racing trainers in the US.
-With stops in Maryland and Pennsylvania, it culminated with two days at the Saratoga races.
+The TGSF’s domestic trip is planned for August 11 – 16, 2019, beginning in The Plains, VA, with juniors being introduced to steeplechase owners and jockeys and some of the top jump racing and flat racing trainers in the US.
+With stops in Maryland and Pennsylvania, it culminates with two days at the Saratoga races.

-The NSF is dedicated to amateur participation.
+The TGSF is dedicated to amateur participation.
 Your funding gifts provide educational opportunities to aspiring steeplechase jockeys.

 ARCA alum Annie Yeager won the 2015 Vicmead Plate Amateur Apprentice Timber at Winterthur (Photo by Tod Marks)

-2011 Domestic Young Rider Trip participant Eric Poretz won the 2016 Maryland Hunt Cup with Senior Senator (Photo by Robert Keller)
+2011 Domestic Young Rider Trip participant Eric Poretz won the 2016, 2018 and the 2019 Maryland Hunt Cup aboard Senior Senator and the 2018 and 2019 Grand National with Senior Senator.
+(Photo by Robert Keller)

 2009 Domestic Young Rider Trip participant Gustav Dahl won the 2017 Virginia Gold Cup aboard Ebanour (Photo by Tod Marks)